AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/connections/connect-fusion-to-google-using-oauth.md

    The connection to the desired [!DNL Google] service using a custom OAuth client is established.

-### Connect to [!DNL Google] in the [!UICONTROL HTTP] > [!UICONTROL Make an OAuth2.0 request] module {#connect-to-google-in-the-http--make-an-oauth20-request-module}
+#### Connect to [!DNL Google] in the [!UICONTROL HTTP] > [!UICONTROL Make an OAuth2.0 request] module {#connect-to-google-in-the-http--make-an-oauth20-request-module}

-For instructions on connecting to [!DNL Google] in the [!UICONTROL HTTP] > [!UICONTROL Make an OAuth2.0 request] module, see [Instructions for creating a connection to [!DNL Google] in the [!UICONTROL HTTP] > [!UICONTROL Make an OAuth 2.0 request] module](../../workfront-fusion/apps-and-their-modules/http-modules/http-module-make-an-oauth-2-request.md#instruct) in [[!UICONTROL HTTP] > [!UICONTROL Make an OAuth 2.0 request] module](../../workfront-fusion/apps-and-their-modules/http-modules/http-module-make-an-oauth-2-request.md).
+For instructions on connecting to [!DNL Google] in the [!UICONTROL HTTP] > [!UICONTROL Make an OAuth2.0 request] module, see [Instructions for creating a connection to [!DNL Google] in the [!UICONTROL HTTP] > [!UICONTROL Make an OAuth 2.0 request] module](../../workfront-fusion/apps-and-their-modules/http-modules/http-module-make-an-oauth-2-request.md#instructions-for-creating-a-connection-to-google-in-the-http-make-an-oauth-20-request-module) in [[!UICONTROL HTTP] > [!UICONTROL Make an OAuth 2.0 request] module](../../workfront-fusion/apps-and-their-modules/http-modules/http-module-make-an-oauth-2-request.md).

 ## Possible error message:[!UICONTROL [403] Access Not Configured]

-If the [!UICONTROL [403] Access Not Configured] error message displays, you you need to enable the corresponding API in your Google Cloud Platform.
+If the [!UICONTROL `403 Access Not Configured`] error message displays, you you need to enable the corresponding API in your Google Cloud Platform.
 To enable the API, follow the steps in the section [Create a project on [!DNL Google Cloud Platform]](#create-a-project-on-google-cloud-platform) in this article.